dwivedikirtiman/Kedium-TechBlog/README.md

 ## 🔑 Key Technologies Used

-🌐 CodeIgniter PHP Framework
+- 🌐 CodeIgniter PHP Framework

-💾 MySQL Database
+- 💾 MySQL Database

-🎨 HTML5, CSS3, Bootstrap
+- 🎨 HTML5, CSS3, Bootstrap

-⚙️ AJAX & jQuery
+- ⚙️ AJAX & jQuery

-🔒 PHP Sessions for Security
+- 🔒 PHP Sessions for Security

 ## 🚀 Features

-📝 Create, Read, Update, and Delete (CRUD) operations for blog management.
+- 📝 Create, Read, Update, and Delete (CRUD) operations for blog management.

-📷 Image Management for blog posts with dynamic image uploads for each blog entry.
+- 📷 Image Management for blog posts with dynamic image uploads for each blog entry.

-🎯 User-Friendly Dashboard for simplified blog and category management.
+- 🎯 User-Friendly Dashboard for simplified blog and category management.

-🔎 Search Functionality to find blogs efficiently.
+- 🔎 Search Functionality to find blogs efficiently.

-🛡️ Secure User Panel with authentication for content control, only authorized user can add the blog and non-registered user will only be able to view the blogs on the site.
+- 🛡️ Secure User Panel with authentication for content control, only authorized user can add the blog and non-registered user will only be able to view the blogs on the site.

-🗂️ Category Management for better content organization.
+- 🗂️ Category Management for better content organization.

-🖥️ Pagination Support to enhance blog browsing experience.
+- 🖥️ Pagination Support to enhance blog browsing experience.

-📈 Dynamic Blog Statistics for better content insights.
+- 📈 Added a Trend and Statistics page to show the current Indian market detailed analysis in tech world.

-💾 Database Integration using MySQL for scalable data handling.
+- 💾 Database Integration using MySQL for scalable data handling.

-🔄 Auto Image Resizing to maintain consistent blog visuals.
+- 🔄 Auto Image Resizing to maintain consistent blog visuals.

 ## 🗂️ File Structure